KyleRego/anki_record/README.md

 # Anki Record

-Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases). **It is in an early stage of development and the API is not stable.
-I do not recommend you try it yet.**
+Anki Record is a Ruby library which provides a programmatic interface to Anki flashcard decks (`*.apkg` files, or Anki SQLite databases).

+**It is in an early stage of development and the API is not stable.**

 ## Installation